Robert Lee Howze: Military career

+Despite this new role, his desire was to command men in battle and in late August, after a promotion to the temporary rank of major general earlier in the month, he was made commanding general (CG) of the 38th Division.
+The division, at the time Howze joined it, was then making preparations to go to France.

+Created just the year before, the division, a National Guard formation comprising men from the states of Indiana, Kentucky, and West Virginia, left the United States and began arriving on the Western Front over the next few weeks.
+Shortly after it arrived, however, Howze received the unwelcome news that his division was to be broken up, its men used as replacements to bring other divisions of the American Expeditionary Forces (AEF), the majority of which were severely under strength, up to strength.
+As a result, in a matter of weeks, the 38th Division, numbering some 27,000 officers and men at its peak, was reduced to a mere 8 officers and 102 enlisted men.

+Shortly after the Armistice with Germany on November 11, which brought a close to hostilities, General John J. Pershing, the commander-in-chief (C-in-C) of the AEF and a fellow cavalryman, ordered Howze to take over the 3rd Division.
+The latter duly did so and led the 3rd, one of the AEF's top divisions when the fighting was ongoing, into Germany as part of Major General Joseph T. Dickman's newly activated Third Army and in the subsequent occupation of the Rhineland which lasted until August 1919.
+He was awarded the Army Distinguished Service Medal, the French Croix de Guerre, and French Legion of Honor for his services in the war and in command of the 3rd Division.

 General Howze died while on active duty on September 19, 1926, at age 62, and is buried in the United States Military Academy Cemetery at West Point, New York.

 Court-martial of Billy Mitchell

 Howze's last assignment was to preside over the court-martial of Colonel Billy Mitchell, who had made public comments in response to the Navy dirigible USS Shenandoah crashing in a storm.
 The crash killed 14 of the crew and Mitchell issued a statement accusing senior leaders in the Army and Navy of incompetence and "almost treasonable administration of the national defense."
 In November 1925 he was court-martialed at the direct order of President Calvin Coolidge.
 The trial attracted significant interest, and public opinion supported Mitchell.
 The court found Mitchell guilty of insubordination, and suspended him from active duty for five years without pay.
 The generals ruling in the case wrote, "The Court is thus lenient because of the military record of the Accused during the World War."
 On February 1, 1926, Mitchell resigned in-lieu of accepting the courts punishment.